neuralmaticv/neuralmaticv.github.io/content/posts/eeml-2025/index.md

 Several lectures particularly caught my attention:

 **Computer Vision - João Carreira**
 An excellent overview of computer vision's trajectory - from CNNs through Vision Transformers to Perceiver Transformer-based models.
-The Perceiver architecture was particularly interesting: using cross-attention and latent self-attention where data only enters through the cross-attention mechanism, allowing smaller latent array sizes whilst accepting any modality (images, video, audio, point clouds) and overcoming computational bottlenecks in Transformers
+The Perceiver architecture was particularly interesting: using cross-attention and latent self-attention where data only enters through the cross-attention mechanism, allowing smaller latent array sizes whilst accepting any modality (images, video, audio, point clouds) and overcoming computational bottlenecks in Transformers.

 The language + vision integration was well-covered, though it left me wondering whether we're sometimes overcomplicating things by forcing language into every vision task.